-Research has shown that when teenagers and adults are sucked into the criminal justice system, it is more likely that they’ll become repeated offenders.
-Throughout the five boroughs of New York City and in partnership with the NYC Department of Probation and other youth-serving agencies, Esperanza aims to eliminate recidivism and mitigate the risks of adolescents falling into the stigma of ‘offenders to reoffend.’
+Research has shown that when teenagers and adults are sucked into the criminal justice system, it is more likely that they’ll become repeat offenders.
+Throughout the five boroughs of New York City and in partnership with the NYC Department of Probation and other youth-serving agencies, Esperanza aims to eliminate recidivism and mitigate the risks of adolescents falling into the stigma of ‘offenders to re-offend.’

-“We have a strength based model, where these kids have to ground themselves in what they’re good at–their strengths– and build on those,” said Chantelle Doswell, Youth and Family Field Supervisor at Esperanza NY.
+“We have a strength-based model, where these kids have to ground themselves in what they’re good at–their strengths– and build on those,” said Chantelle Doswell, Youth and Family Field Supervisor at Esperanza in New York.

 As an intense, short-based, mandated by the court and time-limited program, Esperanza allows these court-involved youth a way out of jail by providing support services to them and their families.
 They work through the families schedule and even in their homes.
 Through therapeutic counseling, families identify their goals and counselors help them begin to get there.
-The youngest are usually 11-years old while the oldest are turning 19.
-However, most kids are between 14- and 17-years old.
+The youngest is usually 11 years old while the oldest is turning 19.
+However, most kids are between 14 and 17 years old.

 Stephanie, 30, who requested not to reveal her last name, says she got into some trouble when she was 15 and heard about Esperanza when in the process of facing the criminal justice system.
-Instead of going to “JUVI,” commonly referred to as a Juvenile Detention Center, she participated in this alternative to incarceration program.
+Instead of going to a juvenile detention center, she participated in this alternative to incarceration program.

-According to Kronenfeld, the first youth were enrolled in 2003 and for the first 10 to 12 years, only family court was available.
+According to Kronenfeld, the first youth were enrolled in 2003 and for the first 10 to 12 years, the only family court was available.
 In 2012, Esperanza began its expansion to adult court and began to accept kids up to eighteen years of age being prosecuted in Criminal/Supreme Court.
-Currently, only 20% of the cases come from family court while 80% come from adult courts and the vast majority are indicted felony cases.
+Currently, only 20 percent of the cases come from family court while 80 percent come from adult courts and the vast majority are indicted felony cases.
 Again, instead of going to jail, these teens could be given the option of participating in the program as part of their disposition or sentence.